rafiei91/Assignment---Scientific-Computing-using-Python-2/README.md

 In order to execute the cases or the test, the below command must be used with some costomizations.
 ```
-python Main.py --code_select case(or test) --case_number 1(or 2, 3, 4, 5 - if the cases are going to be executed)
+python Main.py --version_select naive(or parallel or vectorized or multiprocessing) --core_number 1(up to 32 - if the multiciore is going to be executed)
 ```